techtoys/SSD7317Z/README.md

 ### Hardware Interface for Touch Screen

-Interfacing touch screen of SSD7317Z is not much difference than traditional *out-cell* touch.
+Interfacing touch screen of SSD7317Z is not much different than traditional *out-cell* touch.
 We still have to use I2C and a GPIO to read/write commands and detect touch events by polling or interrupt (refer to gray wiring of the interface diagram).

 <img src="./Images/SPI_PMOLED_wiring3.png" width = 900>